 - Executive Committee member of the PLO

-At a November 1997 Gaza rally led by Yasser Arafat in memory of “the martyred fighter” Salah al-Qidwa, al-Agha declared, “We still remember the martyrs and still follow their path.”
+At a November 1997 Gaza rally led by Yasser Arafat in memory of “the martyred fighter” Salah al-Qidwa, Agha declared: “We still remember the martyrs and still follow their path.”

-Thirteen months later, shortly after hundreds of Palestinians had destroyed a large amount of property in the Israeli settlement of Ariel, al-Agha stated: “There is no alternative at this stage to popular opposition to the settlements and the settlers.
+In December 1998, shortly after hundreds of Palestinians had destroyed a large amount of property in the Israeli settlement of Ariel, Agha stated: “There is no alternative at this stage to popular opposition to the settlements and the settlers.
 This is a burning issue which cannot be postponed.
 All forces and resources must be united in the struggle against the settlements.”